 The cylinder escapement was invented in England by Thomas Tompion (1639–1713) in 1695.
 It was perfected in 1726 by George Graham, an apprentice to Tompion.
 It was also known as the horizontal escapement, in contrast to the vertical verge escapement that preceded it.
 The cylinder escapement was never commonly embraced by English watchmakers.
 However, it was widely used in France and Switzerland until the early 20th century.
 Once the English Lever escapement had been perfected in the early 19th century the use of cylinder escapements in England was abandoned completely.

 The major attraction of the cylinder movement was its relative thinness when compared to the verge escapement.
 This allowed pocket watches to be made fashionably thinner than was possible with the verge escapement.
 However, like the verge escapement, the cylinder escapement was highly susceptible to excessive wear as the components were in constant contact throughout the cycle.
 This resulted in wear through constant friction.
-This particularly the case with brass and steel movements used by the English watchmakers.
+This is particularly the case with brass and steel movements used by the English watchmakers.
 The French and Swiss greatly reduced the wear and tear by using hardened steel and jewelled cylinders made from ruby.

 How it works